kziovas/kziovas/README.md

 - 👋 Hi, I’m @kziovas
-- 🛠️ I have a strong background in process engineering but fell in love with programming and data science so I changed focus
+- 🛠️ I have a strong background in engineering but fell in love with programming and data science so I changed focus
 - 👀 I’m mainly interested in Python, backend application development, data science, machnile learning and building robots for fun!
 - 🌱 I’m currently learning good coding practises, software design patterns, deployement of pipelines, developing and deploying web application with machine learning models and more...